 Counselors disseminate information relevant to a student’s academic needs, thus enabling him to make sound and mature decisions regarding his performance and future planning.
-This includes information regarding course selection, graduation requirements, special placements, summer school, discussion and interpretation of standardized testing (PSAT, SAT Reasoning Test & SAT Subject Tests, ACT), study skills, behavior, motivation, Peer Tutoring, and Academic Probation monitoring.
+This includes information regarding course selection, graduation requirements, special placements, summer school, discussion and interpretation of standardized testing (PSAT, PreACT, SAT Reasoning Test & SAT Subject Tests, ACT), study skills, behavior, motivation, Peer Tutoring, and Academic Probation monitoring.

 In the school context, personal counseling, both individual and group, focuses on creating a safe place where students can talk openly about the issues troubling them, and get support and assistance in problem solving.
 It is important to distinguish school counseling from psychotherapy.
 Students who may require individual or family therapy will be referred to outside agencies for assessment.
 A list of referrals will be offered to the student and his family.

 Any information of a personal nature disclosed by a student in the process of counseling is confidential.
 However, while maintaining the anonymity of the student, matters of health, life, and safety may be discussed with the Director of Counseling Services or the Principal in the normal course of staff supervision.

 In addition, California State Law specifies six exceptions to this understanding of confidentiality: